subugoe/on-merrit-website/_posts/2021-04-20-on-merrit-webinars.md

 Open research is definitely amongst the hot topics of the moment: the COVID19 pandemic has brought an exceptional sharing of research data and an even more exceptional uptake of preprints publishing.
 But is this methodological revolution here to stay?
 What is holding us back from making Open Science simply the default way of doing Science?
 And is Open Science responsible science by default?
 In this ON-MERRIT webinar, Paola will illustrate the principles and motivation behind a complete transition to open research practices.
 She will make the case that the uptake of these practices needs to be a slow, responsible process, based on education and training of core and much-needed skills.
 Paola will also dedicate some time to the invisible side of open science, the one that can lead to the construction of more inclusive, fair, and just academic spaces.

+### Researcher- and university-level evaluation: same problem, same solution?
+The publication- and reputation-focussed, evaluation of individual researchers leads to all sorts of well-documented problems.
+These include a reluctance to shift to open research practices, irreproducible science, and high retraction rates.
+Responsible metrics approaches such as the Declaration on Research Assessment (DORA) and the Leiden Manifesto seek to address some of these issues.
+However, less-well documented are the negative impacts of the the publication- and reputation-focussed evaluation of universities, particularly by the Global University Rankings, from which much unhelpful researcher-level evaluation stems.
+This talk will explore the relationship between individual and university-level evaluation, the resulting negative impacts and Matthew effects, and what we might do about them.